bibhuti9/hostage-real-time-cricket-score-board-and-chatting-system-/README.md

 that work in real time data base means retrive the data without refresh the web page.

-i build a hostage cricket score board and chatting taht a user can see the score at real time match scord and they can chat inside the web page.
+i build a hostage cricket score board and chatting that a user can see the score at real time match scord and they can chat inside the web page.